EWA Staff Directory

 Judy O’Babatunde is the events coordinator of the Education Writers Association.
 She interfaces with vendors, members, speakers, and staff to help plan and execute EWA events.
 As an events enthusiast with a personal penchant for launching creative ideas, Judy has experience in project management and coordination, as well as marketing coordination and design.

-Kristan Obeng is a digital editor for the Education Writers Association, where she works with EWA leaders to conceptualize, produce and copy edit digital content to help education journalists.
+Kristan Obeng is the Education Writers Association’s Managing Editor for Digital Content.
+She works with EWA leaders to conceptualize, produce and copy edit digital content to help education journalists.

 Obeng previously worked for Gannett for nearly two years in various roles, including as an education reporter in Visalia, California; a general assignment reporter in Lansing, Michigan; and a digital producer/Pulliam Fellow in Phoenix, Arizona.